Back

 Supported Controllers

 Currently, the following controllers are supported.
-If you have a third-party variant of one of the below, or a Bluetooth controller that isn't listed, consider submitting an issue with the controller details, including vid/pid, to request support.
+If you have a third-party variant of one of the below, or a Bluetooth controller that isn't listed, consider submitting a controller request issue.

 Nintendo Wii Remote + extensions (Nunchuck, Classic Controller, Classic Controller Pro, SNES Mini, TaTaCon (Taiko drum), MotionPlus)